abigitin/Authentication/README.md

 # Authentication
-User Authentication using React js, Express js and MySql
+User Authentication using React js, Express js and MySql along with bcrypt and jwt(JSON Web Token)

 ## Demo